webduinoio/micropython-espnow/docs/library/espnow.rst

 The ESPnow module maintains a **peer device table** which contains the signal strength of the last received message for all known peers.
-The **peer device table** can be accessed using `ESPNow.peers` and can be used to track device proximity and identify *nearest neighbours* in a network of peer devices.
+The **peer device table** can be accessed using `ESPNow.peers_table` and can be used to track device proximity and identify *nearest neighbours* in a network of peer devices.
 This feature is **not** available on ESP8266 devices.

-.. data:: ESPNow.peers
+.. data:: ESPNow.peers_table

     A reference to the **peer device table**: a dict of known peer devices and rssi values::